Techtonica/curriculum/projects/minimal-api-project.md

 ### Context

 - After learning Node, Express, SQL, Postgres, and API concepts, you will use them to build your own API.
 - We are only consuming our API with Postman for now.
-We'll get to front end technologies later.
+We'll get to frontend technologies later.

 ### Basic Requirements